laynemcnish/Angular-Filters/README.md

 The filter examples include:

-- Currency: demonstrates basic currency formatting as well as a custom formatting options which showcases some of the filter pitfalls.
+- Currency: demonstrates basic currency formatting as well as a custom formatting option which showcases some of the filter pitfalls.

 - Reverse Letter: A simple custom filter